Maine mass shooting puts spotlight on a complex array of laws, and a series of missed chances

 PORTLAND, Maine (AP) — Across the nation, much of the debate around gun rights and restrictions centers on mental health.
-Many advocates on both sides agree that getting people with serious mental illness into treatment, and then preventing those who are dangerous from accessing guns, is key to preventing mass shootings.
+Many advocates on both sides agree that getting people with serious mental health struggles into treatment, and preventing people who are dangerous from accessing guns, is key to preventing mass shootings.

 Yet in the weeks and months before the mass shooting in Lewiston, there were so many warning signs from the killer that people all around him were raising concerns to authorities.
 He was still able to massacre 18 people, wound another 13 and shatter a community's sense of security.